Breaking Down COVID-19 in CDCR Facilities 6.18.20 | Davis Vanguard

-As of June 18th, CDCR facilities have reported 3,332 COVID-19 cases and have tested 26,948 individuals.
-More than 120 additional cases have been reported since Monday.
-There have been 17 COVID-19 related deaths across the CDCR system.
+As of June 19th, CDCR facilities have reported 3,420 COVID-19 cases and have tested 28,315 individuals.
+Over 80 cases have been reported since yesterday.
+California Institute for Men reported one more COVID-19 related death today, making their death toll 16.
+There have been 18 deaths across the CDCR system thus far.

+The number of cases at CA State Prison San Quentin (SQ) has nearly doubled since yesterday.
+They currently have 80 confirmed cases and have tested over 860 individuals.

-Cases are spreading rapidly at California State Prison Corcoran (COR), CA Rehabilitation Center (CRC) and CA State Prison, San Quentin (SQ).
+Cases are spreading rapidly at California State Prison Corcoran (COR), CA Rehabilitation Center (CRC) as well.

-- CRC has 57 confirmed cases and has tested 800 individuals, which yields a positive test rate of 7.12%.
-This suggests that the facility’s attempts to control the spread might be working.

-- The number of cases at SQ has been increasing significantly since Thursday of last week.
-Currently, there are 47 cases at the facility; 21 additional cases have been reported since Monday.

 Note: The definition of tested aligns with that prescribed by Johns Hopkins University.
 The tested count reported by a facility includes the total number of tests for which results have returned, and not the total number of tests administered.